Henny022p/pokeemerald/README.md

 - superbike (acro and mach bike in one)
 - run everywhere
 - dont consume TMs
+- instantly catch any pokemon

 Modify `include/config_henny.h` to enable/disable features.

 Some features are inspired by [speedchoice](https://github.com/ProjectRevoTPP/pokeemerald-speedchoice).

 Check out the awesome people at pret that made this stuff in the first place.

+Also credits to the Tutorials on the [wiki](https://github.com/pret/pokeemerald/wiki), I used them for some of the features and a lot for learning about pokeemerald.

 # Original Readme
 [![Build Status][travis-badge]][travis]